bettkd/DownloadYoutubeMP3/README.md

 |Matthew West    | "Hello, My Name Is"               |

 ## STORY
 I love listening to contemporary christian music.
 So I went online to find the top 100 music to download, but all I found was a list.
 An amazing list of all the songs I wanted on my iPod.
 Now the challenge what do I do so that I can download not just all the songs in the list, but the best/verified versions of the songs.
+Popular web apps such as http://www.youtube-mp3.org/ need approximately 3-4 minutes to per video.
+That is the time I have tp download 100 songs.
+I know, right?
 Instinctively, I wrote these scripts to automate the proccess.
 Now all I need is the list of songs I want, and I got it in MP3 format!
 Yaay!

 I hope this hack can help you too..